Therapeutic and other hoaxes

 common.
 Amateur exorcists often beat their victims to drive off demons.
 About

-once a year in North America, a person dies from abuse during an exorcism.
+once a year in North America, a person dies from physical abuse during an exorcism.

 - Rapid eye movement therapy: Eye Movement